Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Results

 \subsection{Comparison with Stage 2 Omission (NO\_STAGE2)}

-The \textbf{ROUGE-N (N=1)} score for LLaMA3-8B's $ALL$ variant is 30.0\%, whereas the $NO\_STAGE2$ variant achieves only 26.9\%, indicating a significant improvement with the inclusion of Stage 2.
-The same trend is observed for other metrics like BLEU-N (N=1 and N=4), METEOR, and BERT Score, and is observed across other models as well.
-In terms of adequacy as measured by GPT-4, the $ALL$ variant stands out except for Qwen model which shows a tendency to copy the object and produce shorter sentences in the case of $ONLY\_OBJ$ which is positively rated by GPT-4.
-Overall, the table demonstrates that incorporating Stage 2 (as detailed in Section \ref{sec:method}) — which aligns EEG embeddings with image embeddings using a CLIP-based supervision strategy — contributes to higher-quality text generation.
-The consistently higher BERT scores further emphasize that Stage 2 helps maintains semantic consistency, which aligns with improved Fluency and Adequacy as assessed by GPT-4.
+The \textbf{ROUGE-N (N=1)} score for LLaMA3-8B's $\mathrm{ALL}$ variant is 30.0\%, whereas the $\mathrm{NO\_STAGE2}$ variant achieves only 26.9\%, indicating a significant improvement when Stage 2 is added.
+The same trend is observed for other metrics like BLEU, METEOR, and BERT Score, and is observed across other models as well.
+In terms of adequacy as measured by GPT-4, the $\mathrm{ALL}$ variant stands out except for Qwen model which shows a tendency to copy the object and produce shorter sentences in the case of $\mathrm{ONLY\_OBJ}$ which is positively rated by GPT-4.
+Overall, the table demonstrates that incorporating Stage 2 (as detailed in Section \ref{sec:method}) -- which aligns EEG embeddings with image embeddings using a CLIP-based supervision strategy -- contributes to higher-quality text generation.